 Elizabeth Glaessner (b.
 1984) conjures a saturated, densely layered world of transformation and multiplicity.
 Inviting amorphousness in her subjects and environments, Glaessner’s surreal universe is populated by evocative forms in various states of becoming or undoing.
 Rich with art historical and cultural allusions, her work offers no narratives or fables, but rather evokes nebulous atmospheres unmoored by virtue and vice.
 Working in oil, acrylic and pure pigments dispersed with water and various binders, Glaessner’s technique shifts between formal articulation and non-representational gesture.
 Glaessner was born in Palo Alto, California and grew up in Houston, Texas.
 After receiving her BA from Trinity University in 2006, she moved to New York and completed her MFA at the New York Academy of Art in 2013.
 She was awarded a postgraduate fellowship at the New York Academy of Art in 2013, a residency at GlogauAIR, Berlin in 2013 and a residency at the Leipzig International Art Programme in 2012.
 In February 2022, P·P·O·W presented Phantom Tail, Glaessner’s third solo exhibition with the gallery.
-Four Legs in a Garden, the first institutional solo presentation of Glaessner’s work, was on view at Le Consortium, Dijon, France, from February 4 through May 22, 2022.
-Glaessner presented Dead Leg, her first solo exhibition at Perrotin, Paris, France, in fall 2022.
-Glaessner is currently presenting her first solo exhibition with François Ghebaly, Los Angeles, Now you're a lake.
+In 2022, Le Consortium, Dijon, France presented Four Legs in a Garden, the first institutional solo presentation of Glaessner’s work.
+Glaessner has recently been the subject of solo exhibitions at Perrotin, Paris, France and François Ghebaly, Los Angeles.

 Elizabeth Glaessner